amirdaraby/Smallit-api/README.md

 ## Tests (with Coverage)
 #### You can run tests to make sure App works fine.
-run `php artisan test --coverage-text` to see the tests result and coverage and generate an HTML Result in `public/test-coverage-report`.
+run `dockker exec -t smallit_php bash -c "php artisan test --coverage-text"` to see the tests result and coverage and generate an HTML Result in `public/test-coverage-report`.

 ---
 ## Horizon

 Smallit is using Horizon to manage Queues.

-run `docker exec -t smallit_php -c "php artisan horizon"` command in PHP container to start queues working.
+run `docker exec -t smallit_php bash -c "php artisan horizon"` command in PHP container to start queues working.

 ---
 ## Supervisord